 It is a medicine indicated for the symptomatic relief of gastric disorders.

-Frequent heartburn or gastroesophageal reflux disease (GERD), which occurs more than twice a week, generally responds better to heartburn medications that are taken daily rather than those taken when you feel sick. heartburn.
+Frequent heartburn or gastroesophageal reflux disease (GERD), which occurs more than twice a week, generally responds better to heartburn medications taken daily rather than those born when you feel sick.
+Heartburn.

 Most over-the-counter treatments are not meant to be taken daily for a long time.
-Check with your doctor to see if you need a prescription medicine for your heartburn.
+Check with your doctor to see if you need prescription medicine for heartburn.